entigolabs/entigo-infralib-agent/README.md

 | `toutput`       | type.key                    | `.toutput.eks.cluster_arn`      | Value from Terraform output based on module type.                                         |
 | `tsmodule`      | type                        | `.tsmodule.eks`                 | Name of the typed module in the current step.                                             |

-For output types, if the value is not found from terraform output, then the value is requested from AWS SSM Parameter Store, Google Cloud Secret Manager, or the Oracle Cloud Object Storage config bucket.
+For output types, if the value is not found from terraform output, then the value is requested from AWS SSM Parameter Store, Google Cloud Secret Manager, or OCI Vault.

 For example, `{{ .output.stepName.moduleName.key-1 }}` will be overwritten with the value from terraform output `moduleName__key-1`.
 As a fallback, uses SSM Parameter Store parameter `/entigo-infralib/config.prefix-stepName-moduleName-parentStep/key-1`.